 Special Announcement to all State of Vermont employers:

-On May 3, 2016, the Governor for the State of Vermont signed H-261.
-This law, effective 07/01/17, will restrict employers in the state from asking about criminal record information.
+On May 3, 2016, the Governor of the State of Vermont signed H-261.
+This law will restrict employers in the state from asking about criminal history.
+This will go into effect on July 1, 2017.

 Under the law, the following section is added to Sec.
 1. 21 V.S.A. § 495: